hood-network/patchcord/README.md

 - Threads
 - Channel Categories
-- API v9 (Right now, Litecord, in generla, assumes v9 is just v6 to make clients work, new payload structure support is scattered throughout the codebase)
+- API v9 (Right now, Litecord, in general, assumes v9 is just v6 to make clients work, new payload structure support is scattered throughout the codebase)